 Problems cause by Iron deficiency

-Deficiency of iron in body causes decreased work capacity, low immunity, low IQ, delayed brain maturation, weakness, fatigue, impaired temperature regulation and recurrent body infections.
+Deficiency of iron in the body causes decreased work capacity, low immunity, low IQ, delayed brain maturation, weakness, fatigue, impaired temperature regulation and recurrent body infections.

 Symptoms of Anaemia